 - Firstly, we and the majority of the field believe that combination therapy will be the way forward in immune-oncology.
 You can already see that in some of the clinical results where for instance combination of anti-PD1 and anti-CTLA4 gives much higher overall response rates than either therapy alone - 10-20% for monotherapy compared to 30-50% for combination therapy in certain cancers.
 Making multi-specific drugs and the ability to rapidly mix and match Nanobodies with different specificities plays to one of the strengths of our platform.
 In immune-oncology, there are many different combinations to try and test, and we are able to make Nanobodies to a large panel of potential targets and rapidly turn them into multi-specifics and thereby see which combinations work best.

 - This platform advantage, coupled with the clinical insight that Merck can bring to bear results in a real competitive advantage.
 It allows us to bring clinical insights back into drug discovery.
-Merck are learning in the clinic what happens when people are treated for instance with anti-PD1 mAb – what is the cellular and target expression profile in those patients who are responders and those who don’t respond.
-Which potential drug targets go up and which go down.
+Merck is learning in the clinic what happens when people are treated for instance with anti-PD1 mAb i.e. what is the cellular and target expression profile in those patients who are responders and those who don’t respond and which potential drug targets go up and which go down?
 This provides key insight into which combinations might work best.
-Obviously, though one needs to make these multi-specifics and test them pre-clinically and then clinically.
+Obviously, one needs to make these multi-specifics and test them pre-clinically and then clinically.

-Phacilitate: I saw in October that Ablynx had achieved pre-clinical proof-of-concept with the nanobody construct.
+Phacilitate: Ablynx has achieved pre-clinical proof-of-concept with the nanobody construct.
 What are the major challenges in developing a selective bi-specific molecule, expected to connect two different immune modulators?

-Phacilitate: In a recent infographic released by Phacilitate, we tallied up that 2015 had witnessed almost $11 billion worth of I-O deals.
+Phacilitate: 2015 witnessed almost $11 billion worth of I-O deals.
 How can partnerships push the science in I-O forward and with the talk now all about combination therapies, what are the major challenges for researchers to make these partnerships work?

 Dr de Fourgerolles: Merck & Co., Inc. is one of the leaders in the immune-oncology field and they have tremendous expertise in development, pre-clinical and clinical testing of immune-oncology therapeutics.
 We are the experts in Nanobody drug development.
 The combination of both companies’ core expertise, intensive interaction and exchange of information and matching corporate cultures are essential to make this partnership a success.

-Phacilitate: With so many experimental therapies being investigated in I-O, what’s your thoughts on the challenges for bringing these treatments into the clinic?
+Phacilitate: With so many experimental therapies being investigated in I-O, what are your thoughts on the challenges of bringing these treatments into the clinic?
 How are we learning to manage the side effects of the new immunotherapy treatments, for example?